luigiquiros/inventa/README.md

 ## Workflow

-To run the repository the minimun inputs are:
+To run the repository the minimun inputs needed are:

 - GNPS job
 - Metadata table (the same used for the FBMN)